-Over the past decades, the relationship between the U.S. and Cuban governments has been frigid at best.
+For most of the past 60 years, the relationship between the U.S. and Cuban governments has been chilly at best.
 An embargo prevented Americans from having any connection with Cuba.

-Let’s be clear from the start.
-Americans CAN’T freely travel to Cuba as a tourist.
+But, let’s be clear from the start.
+Americans CAN’T freely travel to Cuba as tourists.
 This means, as an American, you cannot go and relax on Cuba’s beaches for a week.
 That’s still illegal.

 The 12 travel categories for Cuba are: